-Young Women's Initiative: LBBC is in the fifth year of a five-year cooperative agreement with the Centers for Disease Control and Prevention.
+Young Women's Initiative: In 2024 LBBC completed the fifth year of a five-year cooperative agreement with the Centers for Disease Control and Prevention.
 This funding is used to provide dedicated programs and services for women under the age of 45 diagnosed with breast cancer.
 Programs include Survivorship Series for Young Women, Young Advocate Program and Parenting Resources.
+LBBC was awarded another five-year cooperative agreement and will continue and expand this work.

-Guides to Understanding Breast Cancer and Metastatic Breast Cancer Series: Available online and in print, are guides that address the needs of people who are newly diagnosed, in treatment, or living with metastatic disease.
+Guides to Understanding Breast Cancer and Metastatic Breast Cancer Series: Available online and in print, address the questions and concerns of people who are newly diagnosed, in treatment, or living with metastatic disease as well as those who have completed primary treatment.

-No One Missed Campaign: Beginning in 2024, LBBC will partner with LUNGevity in this public awareness campaign with a goal of driving awareness and education about comprehensive biomarker testing in treating breast cancer.
-Target audiences for the campaign include those living with metastatic breast cancer as well as diagnosed with early stage breast cancer, caregivers, and the general public-with a focus on reaching medically underserved audiences including Black and Hispanic/Latina patients.
+No One Missed Metastatic Breast Cancer Biomarker Awareness and Education Campaign: LBBC developed and launched a national public awareness campaign with a goal of driving awareness and education about the important role of comprehensive biomarker testing in treating metastatic breast cancer.
+Target audiences for the campaign include those living with metastatic breast cancer as well as those diagnosed with early-stage breast cancer, caregivers, and the public-with a focus on reaching diverse communities including Black and Hispanic/Latina patients and those treated in community cancer centers.